-Commuter students make up nearly 81% of the student population at the University of Saint Francis (Statistics: Fall 2012).
+Commuter students make up approximately 82.9% of the student population at the University of Saint Francis (Statistics: Spring 2013).
 Included in this unique population are traditional-aged students who are eligible to live off campus (see Residency Requirement), as well as those who work full-time, who have families at home, and those who are returning for a second degree.

 Living off campus has its benefits and challenges.
 Commuter Services exists to help commuting students throughout their tenure at USF.
 We work to provide programs that will enhance the USF experience: we send out periodical newsletters, plan bi-weekly social events that take place during the day, provide workshops aimed at the unique needs of commuter students, and we call each commuter student each semester just to stay in touch.
 It is our hope that in doing these things we are providing the resources, support, and advocacy to help each commuter student be successful.

 We want you to feel connected to the USF community!
 Be sure to join the Commuter Group on My Cougar Connection, like our Commuter Services Facebook page, or follow us on Twitter--we will keep you up-to-date on what is happening on campus and ways that you can get involved.

 If there is anything we can do to make your experience better, please contact us at firstname.lastname@example.org.